 Are there greater breast health issues in women with dense breasts?

 Dense breast tissue is linked with an increased risk of developing breast cancer, four to five times greater than that of women with fatty breast tissue.
-Annual screening mammography is recommended for women starting at age 40.
+Experts recommend annual screening mammography for women starting at age 40.
 Some women with elevated risk may benefit from screening earlier.
-With elevated risk and breast density, some women may benefit from supplemental screening with screening breast ultrasound and screening MRI, which can all be done at the Hospital.
+With elevated risk and breast density, some women may benefit from supplemental screening with screening breast ultrasound and screening MRI, all done at the Hospital.